FOCUS-Investors seed indoor farms as pandemic disrupts food supplies

 Climate-change concerns are also accelerating investments, including by agribusiness giant Bayer AG BAYGn.DE, into multi-storey vertical farms or greenhouses the size of 50 football fields.

-They are enabling small North American companies like BrightFarms, AppHarvest APPH.O and Elevate to bolster indoor production and compete with established players AeroFarms and Plenty, backed by Amazon.com Inc AMZN.Ofounder Jeff Bezos.
+They are enabling small North American companies like Elevate to bolster indoor production and compete with established players BrightFarms, AeroFarms and Plenty, backed by Amazon.com Inc AMZN.O founder Jeff Bezos.

 But critics question the environmental cost of indoor farms' high power requirements.